anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 ## Generate entities

-Create a new `entity` module
+Create a new `entity` module.

 ```txt
 cargo new entity --lib
 ```

-Next generate the entities
+Next, generate the entities.

 ```txt
 sea-orm-cli generate entity -o entity/src
 ```

-This will use the database we created earlier, by reading the `DATABASE_URL` environment variable.
+It will use the database we created earlier by reading the `DATABASE_URL` environment variable.

-Add the `sea-orm` dependency to `entity`.
+Add the `sea-orm` dependency to the `entity` module.

 File: `entity/Cargo.toml`
 {:.muted}